 - (1) A part-time employee shall be on probation until he or she has completed sixty-five (65) shifts of work. - (2) Effective from February 24, 1996, part-time employees shall accrue seniority on the basis of the number of hours paid for and vacation time off taken.
 Seniority accrues during pregnancy and parental leave and during any other leave of absence of up to one month's duration based on the average weekly number of hours paid for and vacation time off taken during the previous six (6) months.
 Seniority accrued to February 24, 1996, shall be maintained. - (3) For the purposes of Section 11.02, part-time employees will accrue vacation entitlement during the period of the leave to which they are entitled under the Employment Standards Act and vacation pay for such period will be calculated solely on the basis of the average number of hours per week worked for the Employer in the twenty (20) week period immediately preceding the commencement of the leave.
-For the purposes of Section 11.03, the SUB payment to part-time employees will be equal to the amount of weekly employment insurance benefits he or she will receive calculated solely on the basis of the average number of hours per week worked for the Employer in the twenty (20) week period immediately preceding the commencement of hours per week worked for the Employer in the twenty (20) week period immediately preceding the commencement of hours per week worked for the Employer in the twenty (20) week period immediately preceding the commencement of the leave. - (4) Section 14.01 shall apply to part-time employees except for the normal work week.
+For the purposes of Section 11.03, the SUB payment to part-time employees will be equal to the amount of weekly employment insurance benefits he or she will receive calculated solely on the basis of the average number of hours per week worked for the Employer in the twenty (20) week period immediately preceding the commencement of the leave.

+- (4) Section 14.01 shall apply to part-time employees except for the normal work week.
 Section 14.02 shall apply to part-time employees except for the purposes of time bank and compensating time off.
 In the application of Articles 14.01 and 14.02, overtime shall apply where work has been performed in excess of thirty seven and one-half (37 1/2) hours in a week or seven and one-half (7 1/2) hours in a day.
 Section 14.03 shall not apply to part-time employees.
-Section 14.04 shall apply to part-time employees where work has been performed in excess of seven and onehalf (7 1/2) hours in a day.
-Section 14.05 does not apply to part-time employees. - (5) The provisions of Article 15, other than Section 15.10, do not apply to part-time employees.
+Section 14.04 shall apply to part-time employees where work has been performed in excess of seven and one-half (7 1/2) hours in a day.
+Section 14.05 does not apply to part-time employees. - (5) The provisions of Article15, other than Section 15.10, do not apply to part-time employees.
 Each such employee shall receive vacation pay in January of each year based upon a percentage of his or her earnings in the immediate previous vacation year as described in Section 15.01.
 The vacation year shall begin on January 1 and end on December 31 of the same year.
-Vacation pay shall be calculated as follows: - (a) A part-time employee with less than six (6) years of continuous service as of December 31 in any year shall receive vacation pay of six (6) per cent of earnings in the previous year.
+Vacation pay shall be calculated as follows: